AidanRocke/Monte-Carlo-Hypothesis/README.md

 whatsoever.
 Moreover, given that the prime numbers have a maximum entropy distribution if you play this game long enough you will eventually lose all your money.

+**What is the precise definition of asymptotic incompressibility?**

 For more information on asymptotic incompressibility and its relation to algorithmic randomness, you may want to read a [concise explanation](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/theory/asymptotic_incompressibility.pdf) of how a scientist may identify data-generating processes that are asymptotically incompressible using methods from machine learning.

 **Have you benchmarked prime encodings against pseudo-random number generators?**